 To decide if your child is ready to transition towards oral feeling, think about the following readiness factors:

 - Has the medical condition that led to tube feeding in the first place, been resolved?

 - How well is your child in terms of general health and growth?

 - Can your child swallow safely?
 (If there has been any history of aspiration, a speech pathology assessment involving a modified barium swallow study should be conducted before larger amounts and varieties of food or liquid are given)

-A program of suitable activities should be devised by a speech pathologist to meet your child’s individual needs.
-Oral activities may increase the amount of saliva your child produces and it is important to monitor while doing the activities to make sure they are able to swallow and manage their saliva safely.
+A program of suitable activities should be decided by a speech pathologist to meet your child’s individual needs.
+Oral activities can increase the amount of saliva your child produces and it is important to monitor while doing the activities to make sure they are able to swallow and manage their saliva safely.
 A speech pathologist should assess your child’s ability to swallow when beginning a program of oral activities and especially before any food or liquid is introduced.
 Some activities your speech pathologist may suggest to help you prepare include:

 - Offering positive touch experiences to your child’s face and lips e.g. cheek to cheek cuddles.